-In addition, OICR has initiated a novel private-public partnership, cancer-focused accelerator called Triphase.
-It is an Ontario holding company co-founded by OICR and MaRS Innovation that will in-license cancer-related assets at the Clinical Trial Application – Phase I stage and carry them through to Phase II clinical proof-of-concept.
-Triphase will provide proof-of-concept funding, start-up company space, industry advisory and other resources to help companies move from late pre-clinical to clinical proof-of-concept in less than three years at a cost of less than $10 million per product.
+In addition, OICR seeded a novel private-public partnership, a cancer-focused accelerator called Triphase, which was co-founded by OICR and MaRS Innovation.
+Triphase will in-license cancer-related assets at the Clinical Trial Application – Phase I stage and carry them through to Phase II clinical proof-of-concept.
+Triphase will provide proof-of-concept funding, start-up company space, industry advisory and other resources to help products move from late pre-clinical to clinical proof-of-concept in less than three years at a cost significantly less than industry standard.
 When clinical proof-of-concept is achieved the technology will be sold, licensed or spun out.

 When Dr. Scott Tanner and colleagues founded DVS Sciences in 2004, they knew they were facing an immense and very risky challenge.
 Private capital for life sciences is difficult to secure even for established technologies and the instrument Tanner was developing, while extremely promising, was new and still unproven.
 He had experience working in industry but navigating the regulatory and financing side of the business requires a great deal of money and expertise.